-- 2.1 The essential safety provisions installed in a building must be performing at the standard required by the installation standard that was approved at development authorisation. - 2.2 Essential safety provisions installed in a building must be maintained and tested to the extent necessary to ensure that they are capable of performing to a standard no less than the standard they were originally required to achieve at installation.
+- 2.1 ESPs in buildings must achieve the performance level required by the applicable installation standard or construction standard as approved at development authorisation. - 2.2 ESPs installed in a building must be maintained and tested to the extent necessary to ensure that they continue to perform at least to the level or standard they were required to achieve by the applicable approved installation standard, construction practice or baseline data (as applicable).